 The College's 10,000 volumes of older material include early printed books and manuscripts, the library of John Addenbrooke, the Smith collection of Darwinalia, and an unrivalled set of early printed plays by James Shirley.
 These may be consulted by prior arrangement with the Librarian.

 Library staff are based in the Shakeshaft Library.
-The Librarian, Colin Higgins, can be contacted using the details in the right sidebar.
+The Librarian, Dr Colin Higgins, can be contacted using the details in the right sidebar.

 Use the box below to search our working collections.
 You can use the fuller search page for more search options, or to view PDFs of our catalogues of manuscripts and early-printed books.